peterle93/Recommendations-with-IBM/README.md

 user_item_matrix.p: pickle file to load the user_item matrix

-### data folder:
+### data:

-articles_community.csv: csv file containing the articles
+- articles_community.csv: csv file containing the articles

-user-item-interactions.csv: csv file containing user interactions with articles
+- user-item-interactions.csv: csv file containing user interactions with articles

 project_tests.py: contains the unit tests for the solution It is recommended you run the solution from a jupyter notebook.
 Please visit https://jupyter.org/install for installation guide.